nearform/fast-jwt/README.md

 The signer is a function which accepts a payload and returns the token.

-The payload must be a object, a buffer or a string.
-If not a object, all the options of the signer which modify the the payload will be ignored.
-If `iat` claim is already present, it won't be overwritten with the current timestamp.
+The payload must be an object.

 If the `key` option is a function, the signer will also accept a Node style callback and will return a promise, supporting therefore both callback and async/await styles.